RestKit/RestKit/Docs/TESTING.md

 You can use the `uispec` executable to target and run specific specs or grouping of specs (i.e. unit, functional, integration):

-* Run all specs: `uispec`
+* Run all specs: `bundle exec uispec`
-* Run a specific spec class: `uispec -s RKClientSpec`
+* Run a specific spec class: `bundle exec uispec -s RKClientSpec`
-* Run a specific spec example: `uispec -s RKClientSpec -e itShouldDetectNetworkStatusWithAHostname`
+* Run a specific spec example: `bundle exec uispec -s RKClientSpec -e itShouldDetectNetworkStatusWithAHostname`
-* Run all specs conforming to a protocol: `uispec -p UISpecUnit`
+* Run all specs conforming to a protocol: `bundle exec uispec -p UISpecUnit`

 Common spec groupings (i.e. Units and Integration) are configured for execution via the Rakefile.
 Execute `rake -T` for a full listing of the pre-configured spec groups available.